orientechnologies/orientdb-docs/Import-from-PARSE.md

 ```

 Notes:
-- Each object has own `objectId` that identifies the object in the entire database.
+- Each object has its own `objectId` that identifies the object in the entire database.
-- Parse has the concept of `class`, like OrientDB
+- Parse has the concept of `class`, like OrientDB.
-- Links are similar to OrientDB RID (but it requires a costly JOIN to be traversed), but made if an embedded object containing:
+- Links are similar to OrientDB RID (but it requires a costly JOIN to be traversed), but made as an embedded object containing:
  - `className` as target class name
- - `objectIf` as target objectId
+ - `objectId` as target objectId
 - Parse has ACL at record level, like [OrientDB](http://www.orientechnologies.com/docs/last/orientdb.wiki/Security.html#record-level-security).

 In order to import a PARSE file, you need to create the ETL configuration using JSON as Extractor.

 ## Example
-In this example we're going to import the file extracted from Parse containing all the records of `user` class.
-Note the creation of class `User` in OrientDB that extends `V` (Base Vertex class).
-We created an index against property `User.objectId` to use the same ID as for Parse.
-If you execute this ETL importing multiple time, the record in OrientDB will be updated thanks to the `merge`.
+In this example, we're going to import the file extracted from Parse containing all the records of the `user` class.
+Note the creation of the class `User` in OrientDB, which extends `V` (Base Vertex class).
+We created an index against property `User.objectId` to use the same ID, similar to Parse.
+If you execute this ETL import multiple times, the records in OrientDB will be updated thanks to the `merge` feature.

 ```json
 {